VaibHUB17/netflix-gpt/README.md

 - create a signup user account
 - impliment Sign In user Api (auth from google firebase docs)
 - Created Redux Store with userSlice (2 cmds for redux than appstore,cartslice and app.jsx)
+- Implemented Sign Out
+- Update Profile
+- BugFix: Sign up user displayName and profile picture Update
+- BugFix- if the user is not logged in Redirect/ browse to login pafe and vice-versa

 # features:-
 - Login/sign up